Free · No install · Runs locally

 What it catches that your AI missed

-37 deterministic rules across 5 scoring categories — design system, spacing, typography, responsive coverage, consistency — plus the safety basics every shipped app should pass.
+62 deterministic rules across design system, spacing, typography, responsive coverage, accessibility, backend safety (secrets, injection, traversal, SSRF, weak crypto), Next.js stability, and AI-coding antipatterns.
 Every check is plain ESLint underneath, so no LLM ever sees your code.

 Hardcoded Tailwind values